Bilal112/bilal112/README.md

 <!-- Your title -->
 ### HEY FOLKS :wave: :wave:
-## Hi, I'm Bilal IRfan, a Software Developer 🚀 from Pakistan.
+## Hi, I'm Bilal Irfan, a Software Developer 🚀 from Pakistan.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/